 These creatures have made a major resurgence lately, which is why the country is currently experiencing a bed bug epidemic.

-Click here to learn how to properly diagnose a bed bug bite
+Think you were bitten by bed bugs?
+Click here to learn how to properly diagnose a bed bug bite.